oracle/graal/docs/reference-manual/embedding/embed-languages.md

 This indicates that the guest application is executed with no runtime optimizations enabled.
 The warning can be suppressed by either suppressing using the `--engine.WarnInterpreterOnly=false` option or the `-Dpolyglot.engine.WarnInterpreterOnly=false` system property.
-In addition, the `compiler.jar` and its dependencies must be downloaded from [Maven Central](https://central.sonatype.com/artifact/org.graalvm.compiler/compiler/) and referred to use the `--upgrade-module-path`.
+In addition, the `compiler.jar` and its dependencies must be downloaded from [Maven Central](https://central.sonatype.com/artifact/org.graalvm.compiler/compiler/) and referred to use the option `--upgrade-module-path`.
-Note that the compiler jar must *not* be put on the module or classpath.
+Note that the compiler jar must *not* be put on the module or class path.
-Please refer to the [polyglot embedding demonstration](https://github.com/graalvm/polyglot-embedding-demo) for an example configuration using Maven or Gradle.
+Refer to the [polyglot embedding demonstration](https://github.com/graalvm/polyglot-embedding-demo) for an example configuration using Maven or Gradle.

 ### Switching to the Fallback Engine

-If the need arises, e.g. for resource-constrained systems or to run only trivial scripts, you may want to switch to the fallback engine without runtime optimizations.
+If the need arises, for example, running only trivial scripts or in the resource-constrained systems, you may want to switch to the fallback engine without run-time optimizations.
 Since GraalVM 23.1, the fallback engine can be activated by removing the `truffle-runtime` and `truffle-enterprise` modules from the class or module path.

 This can be achieved with Maven like this: